 What information is being collected at GOP.com?

 The only personal information collected is information you give us: In our effort to grow our Republican grassroots community online, the RNC may at times ask you to submit information – such as your name, address, phone number and email address – in an effort to provide you the information you want in a more timely manner.
-If you choose not to give us any information, we may not be able to provide you with the most timely information pertaining to: online events, personal appearances, TV appearances, talking points, activists alerts and other Republican related information.
+If you choose not to give us any information, we may not be able to provide you with the most timely information pertaining to: breaking news, online events, personal appearances, TV appearances, talking points, activists alerts and other Republican related information.

 We ask that children under 18 do not submit their information: In accordance with the Federal Children’s Online Privacy Protection Act of 1998 (COPPA) GOP.com does not knowingly collect information from children.
 Additionally, In accordance with (COPPA), the RNC will never knowingly collect personal identifiable information from persons 13 years old or younger.

 We personalize the Web site and email communications.
 When you offer your personal information and/or choose to participate in our volunteer efforts, we use your information to personalize and customize Web pages and emails from GOP.com to you.
-We also use the information to credit individual’s for their actions in support of the Party.
-Actions taken on GOP.com earn points, associated with an individual’s information.
-Those points are used to determine awards that may be given in appreciation of user support.

 We will not sell your personal information.
 Under no circumstances will the RNC sell your information to third parties or any commercial entities.

 We may share your information with like-minded organizations.
-The RNC may share information — that you voluntarily provide us — with like-minded organizations committed to the principles or candidates of the Republican party, Republican State Party organizations and local Republican groups.
+The RNC may share information — that you voluntarily provide us — with like-minded organizations committed to the principles or candidates of the Republican Party, Republican State Party organizations and local Republican groups.
 The RNC may provide your email address or other personal information to authorized third parties required to deliver a particular service.
 These third parties may not use said information for any other purpose than to carry out the services they are performing for the RNC.

 GOP.com uses a secured/encrypted server for online credit card donations.
 The online contribution form is in compliance with FEC regulations.
 The RNC has put in place appropriate physical, electronic and managerial procedures to prevent unauthorized access.

 GOP.com links to other sites: Our site may contain links to other Web sites and servers.
 The RNC does not bear responsibility for privacy policies or content on linked Web sites.
-Because the RNC has no control over websites to which we provide links, you agree and acknowledge that the RNC is not responsible for the availability of resources or external sites and does not endorse and is not responsible or liable for any content provided therein.
+Because the RNC has no control over websites to which we provide links, you acknowledge that the RNC is not responsible for the availability of resources or external sites and does not endorse and is not responsible or liable for any content provided therein.

-Accordingly, you also agree and acknowledge that the RNC will not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, services on or through any such site or resource or goods.
+Accordingly, you also acknowledge that the RNC will not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, services on or through any such site or resource or goods.
 We encourage you to read the privacy statements on each Web site you visit.

 The RNC provides links to original articles written and maintained by third parties.
 These links are provided as a convenience and do not imply a claim of ownership in that content.

 How to unsubscribe from our email list: Communicating via email is one of the most powerful online tools Republicans use.
 We’re sure you will find the information useful and take advantage of the opportunities to assist the Party.
-Coast to coast, link by link, email to email, you are making a difference!

 Contact information for the Republican National Committee: If you have any questions, comments or concerns, please contact the RNC by e-mail or by phone using the contact information published at the bottom of each page of this Web site.